Now Is the Time for Banks to Prepare for Interest Rate Benchmark Reforms

 LIBOR rates (and equivalent global indexes) have been the reference rates for the financial industry for more than 40 years — $350 trillion in financial products are LIBOR-indexed.
 The transition to alternative risk-free rates will come with a vast number of challenges for financial institutions that must comply with deadlines determined by the regulators.

-In terms of the new risk-free rates, it has been reported that by the fourth quarter of 2019, the daily publication for the Euro short-term rate (€STR) is expected, as is the transition to €STR from the Euro OverNight Index Average (EONIA), which is the one-day interbank interest rate for the Euro zone. €STR is an interbank interest rate calculated by the European Central Bank on the basis of unsecured loans contracted overnight between financial institutions.
-By the third quarter, the Sterling Overnight Index Average (SONIA) transition will begin, and fallback plans will be implemented, according to reports.
+In terms of the new risk-free rates, it has been reported that by the fourth quarter of 2019, the daily publication for the euro short-term rate (€STR) is expected, as is the transition to €STR from the Euro OverNight Index Average (EONIA), which is the 1-day interbank interest rate for the Euro zone. €STR is an interbank interest rate calculated by the European Central Bank on the basis of unsecured loans contracted overnight between financial institutions.
+By the third quarter, the Sterling Overnight Index Average (SONIA) transition will begin and fallback plans will be implemented, according to reports.
 SONIA is based on actual transactions and reflects the average of the interest rates that banks pay to borrow sterling overnight from other financial institutions.

 Expect cross-functional disruption

 IBOR transition represents a major cross-functional undertaking for all global financial institutions.
 It is important for financial markets participants not to delay the completion of an IBOR transition impact assessment for their front-to-back value chain.
 DXC Technology has compiled a high-level view of IBOR impacts across organizations, as shown in Figure 1.

 Considering all the impact areas and following our analysis of this transition in a specific market context, contract remediation appears to be one of the biggest challenges.
 Due to the huge volume of documents (many of which are not in digital or machine-readable format) residing in various heterogeneous contract storage systems, contract reviews will represent not only significant operational workloads, but technological challenges as well.